 Lahmacun is thin and crispy flatbread bursting with flavor.
 Topped with meat, parsley, peppers, tomatoes and a mixture of delicious spices, this Turkish pizza is a must-try!

-Another day, another Turkish recipe for you.
-We’ve shared some of our favorites here including simit recipe, Turkish yogurt soup, Turkish eggs (cilbir) and Turkish almond cookies.
+Living in Istanbul for a few years made me fall in love in Turkish cuisine.
+We’ve shared many Turkish recipes here including simit, yogurt soup, Turkish eggs (cilbir) and vegan lentil meatballs.
 Today’s recipe is one of our absolute favorites that you can find anywhere in Turkey.
 It’s called lahmacun and it’s basically a crispy thin flatbread – you could even say it’s something like a pizza – topped with the best meat mixture ever.

-When we were living in Istanbul, having lahmacun once a week was a given, no questions.
+When we were living in Istanbul, having lahmacun once a week was a given, preferably at a favorite restaurant like Borsam Taşfirin.
 The crispy and light bread with a thin layer of the most delicious spiced topping was always a great choice for lunch or dinner.
-Borsam Taşfirin, our favorite pide and lahmacun place, always had the best food and it was one of the things we missed the most when we moved to the US.
-Then, I started making lahmacun at home and now you can do it, too!
+This is one of the foods we missed most when we moved to the US.
+Now that we have this recipe, we don’t have to fly back to Turkey to experience this culinary delight!

 What is Lahmacun?

 Lahmacun (pronounced Lah-Ma-Joun) is a crispy and thin flatbread topped with a combination of minced meat and vegetables.
-Also called Turkish pizza, Armenian pizza, Syrian pizza and Lebanese pizza, lahmacun is like a thin pizza that’s common in Turkish restaurants and eateries.
-Unlike pizza, traditional lahmacun doesn’t contain cheese.
+It’s also referred to as Turkish pizza, Armenian pizza, Syrian pizza and Lebanese pizza in some recipes and translated restaurant menus.
+Unlike pizza, traditional lahmacun doesn’t contain cheese and is mostly made ground beef or lamb.

-Lahmacun is of Middle Eastern origin and comes from the Levant.
-This meat and vegetable flatbread is popular in Turkey, Armenia, Lebanon and Syria which were formerly part of the Ottoman empire.
+Lahmacun is of Middle Eastern origin, specifically the Levant.
+Variations of it are popular in Turkey, Armenia, Lebanon and Syria, all of which were once part of the Ottoman empire.

 Lahmacun vs. Pide